buhron/lice/README.md

 * Native performance - In lxroot
 * Lile windows in the host (and DEs?) - Working on
 * Easy-to-use interactive shell script wrapper for lile - Working on
+* Other distros (right now lxroot only supports Debian/Ubuntu) - Working on